leewaygroups/mysql-all/Readme.md

 # mysql-all

-An easy way to connect to multiple mysql database in one shot.
+An easy way to connect to multiple mysql databases in one shot.

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][downloads-url]